 Merve Fejzula

-Woman wearing a purple headscarf against a dark background
+Woman wearing a purple headscarf and beige turtleneck against a dark background

 Assistant Professor